LethalCompanyCommunity/ModdingWiki/docs/user-guide/ethics/open-source-and-ethics.md

 This might sound scary, but it really doesn't have to be.
 GitHub created a very simple and nice website to find a license that fits your project: https://choosealicense.com/

-**Obligatory "we are not lawyers".
-Our interpretation of these licenses is primarily based off of the `choosealicense` website, linked in the following segment, as well as personal experience.**
+!> **Obligatory "we are not lawyers".
+Our interpretation of these licenses is primarily based off of the `choosealicense` website, as well as personal experience.**

 We recommend going with one of the following two licenses for mods: